• HOME

 • Town: San Juan La Laguna

-Last but not least, if you are wanting to stay in a colorful Mayan town with lots to do, yet that’s off the beaten path, then check out accommodation options in San Juan La Laguna.
+Last but not least, if you want to stay in a colorful Mayan town with lots to do that’s off the beaten path, check out accommodation options in San Juan La Laguna.

-There aren’t many hotels in this town, but there is the Eco Hotel Uxlabil which is a beautiful hotel that’s also got a green thumb. 🌱
+There aren’t many hotels in this town, but there is the Eco Hotel Uxlabil, a beautiful hotel that also happens to have a green thumb. 🌱

-Here, you can enjoy all the comforts and luxuries you would at other hotels.
-There’s a beautiful pool set in a jungly garden, kayak rentals, solar-heated showers, spacious rooms, and more.
+You’ll enjoy all the comforts and luxuries you would at other hotels, with a beautiful pool set in a leafy garden, kayak rentals, solar-heated showers, spacious rooms, and more.

-If you are wanting a unique and sustainable hotel in Lake Atitlán, check out Uxlabil.
+If you want a unique and sustainable hotel in Lake Atitlán, don’t miss out on Uxlabil.
 Check room rates and availability for your travel dates!

 San Juan is one of my favorite towns around Lake Atitlán and deserves a spot on your Lake Atitlán bucket list.
 Hike to Indian Nose, take a weaving workshop, sip coffee at Maria’s, shop for textiles, tour a coffee farm, and more!